Last Updated: September 18, 2021

 - 80% of new sign-ups are from outside the US.

-- Pinterest’s late 2018 top 5 countries by desktop traffic are the US, Brazil, India, Turkey, and Russia, while this year Poland takes Russia’s place.
+- Pinterest’s late 2018 top 5 countries by desktop traffic are the US, Brazil, India, Turkey, and Russia, while this year China and Argentina take Turkey’s and Russia’s place.

 The US is a formidable force as always.
 Pinterest is most popular in the land of the free, but the rest of the world is not far behind.
 More and more people wish to explore Pinterest and take advantage of all it has to offer.
 Most new sign-ups are from outside the US, as every other nationality tries to catch up to the leader.